ahatting/QUPET/readme.md

-﻿## KEMBIT User Properties Export Tool (KUPET)
+﻿## Quick User Properties Export Tool (QUPET)

-_The KEMBIT User Properties Export Tool (KUPET) allows you to easily export user properties from Active Directory or mailbox data in Office 365 to a CSV.
+_The Quick User Properties Export Tool (QUPET) allows you to easily export user properties from Active Directory or mailbox data in Office 365 to a CSV.
 You can also directly pipe the discovered AD users towards Office 365 with just 1 click!_

 For the best experience you will need:
 - Windows PowerShell version 3 or higher